-- The result of the Petition for Appeal will be communicated to the petitioner via email.
+- The result of the Petition for Appeal review will be communicated to the petitioner via email.
 This decision is final and not subject to further appeals.

-If you need assistance in completing the Petition for Appeal Form, please contact the Office of Community Standards.
-Intentionally submitting dishonest information is considered a violation of the Community Standards.
+If you have questions or require assistance in completing the appeal, please contact the Office of Community Standards.
+Intentionally submitting false or misleading information is considered a violation of the Student Code of Conduct.
 The University reserves the right to take immediate interim actions as necessary and appropriate to protect the safety and well-being of the campus and community.

-Academic Integrity Appeal Process
+Academic Misconduct Appeal Process

 The Academic College Dean (or designee) may request or approve a request for a hearing with relevant individuals, either individually or together, as deemed appropriate by the administrator.

 - The Office of Community Standards (or designee) investigates the claims made in the grievance for verification, reviewing student records and interviewing relevant parties as appropriate.
-The completion of the review may take up to 15 calendar days, depending on the complexity of the issues involved.
+The completion of the investigation may take up to 15 calendar days, depending on the complexity of the issues involved.